danielecook/TIL-Tool/README.md

 # TIL

-A very simple tool for creating and indexing TILs (Today I Learned)
+A very simple tool for creating and indexing TILs (Today I Learned) from the command line

 ## Usage